 Is program native advertising wiping out banner advertising?

 In the programmatic ad-buying world, native ads are becoming a much larger part of the volume being traded on various ad exchanges.
-But, so far, programmatic native ads remain a tiny slice of the overall advertising market, while widely derided banner ads continue to reign supreme.
+Taking a look at native ads vs. display ads, so far, programmatic native ads remain a tiny slice of the overall advertising market, while widely derided banner ads continue to reign supreme.
 (Source: The Wall Street Journal)